fabioformosa/quartz-manager/README.md

 ## Examples

 You can find some examples of different scenarios of projects which import Quartz Manager at the repository [quartz-manager-use-cases] (https://github.com/fabioformosa/quartz-manager-use-cases)
 * *simply-spring* - tipical scenario in which you create a minimal spring project from scratch dedicated to launch your scheduled jobs.
-Imported libraries: Quartz Manager API, Quartz Manager UI and Quartz Manager security.
+Imported libraries: Quartz Manager API, Quartz Manager UI and Quartz Manager Security.
-* *simply-spring-no-security* - as simple-spring, without the security
+* *simply-spring-no-security* - as simple-spring, without the security.
+Imported libraries: Quartz Manager API, Quartz Manager UI.
-* *existing-security-cookie-based* - It demonstrates how Quartz Manager stays under the security of your project, in case of an auth model based on cookies
+* *existing-security-cookie-based* - It demonstrates how Quartz Manager stays under the security of your project, in case of an auth model based on cookies.
+Imported libraries: Quartz Manager API, Quartz Manager UI.
-* *existing-security-header-based* - It demonstrates how Quartz Manager Security can coexists with another Spring Security Config present in your project
+* *existing-security-header-based* - It demonstrates how Quartz Manager Security can coexists with another Spring Security Config present in your project.
+Imported libraries: Quartz Manager API, Quartz Manager UI and Quartz Manager Security.
-* *existing-quartz* - It demonstrates how to Quartz Manager can coexist with a Quartz instance already present in your project
+* *existing-quartz* - It demonstrates how to Quartz Manager can coexist with a Quartz instance already present in your project Imported libraries: Quartz Manager API, Quartz Manager UI.
-* *existing-quartz-and-storage* - It demonstrates how to Quartz Manager Persistence can coexist with a Quartz instance already present in your project
+* *existing-quartz-and-storage* - It demonstrates how to Quartz Manager Persistence can coexist with a Quartz instance already present in your project.
+Imported libraries: Quartz Manager API, Quartz Manager UI and Quartz Manager Persistence.

 ## Limitations